What Happened to Merak

 By today it’s impossible not to feel seriously afraid she is gone forever.
 I’m struggling to avoid blaming myself.
 Lately I have been distancing myself a little, inwardly hoping she would disappear shortly before we have to leave Foley Mountain, where the new supervisor may not want to care for her.
 But never this.
 Not now.
 I call and call.
 The host of little birds at the feeder look respectfully as if they think this is my version of a spring call.
 I keep glancing at the telephone pole and clothesline pole, but they are vacant.
 No cheerful ungainly thump and scrape on the barn roof.
 No peevish “Whaat.
 What do you want anyway?” from up on our own roof.
 No thunk onto the waste paper oil drum outside the door.
 No one in the cottonwoods.
 Surely they will be the poorer without her presence.
 Heart ache.
 Could easily be frantic but won’t.
 Impossible to think that this largest of our presences here will never ever come again.
 I feel horribly diminished by the loss of this magnificent, damaged bird.

 The shadow of not knowing what happened, hoping, but not being able to know whether her death was quick and relatively easy.
-Just at this moment, I am hating the red-tail pair over at our new land, who are wild and care not in the least for me.

 As the beginning intimations of the greatness of this loss come over me, I am overpowered, temporarily undone.I can’t believe she will return now, and in one big way, for all the wonderful song of spring, for me, there is a terrible hush just now.
 Right to the end, she kept revising her life, rethinking, figuring things out, trying to outsmart Barry by building yet another version of her nest, particularly on the writing room roof.
 Last spring, sitting with her overhead in the trees, watching the sunset, enjoying our campfire, and at last seeing her fly on several different nights to the nearest pine, plainly “going to bed” as if after years, she was showing us this most private of her times.